Bachelor of Science in Applied Health Science

 The respiratory care specialization is designed to prepare students for advanced practice in respiratory care.
 Advanced respiratory care practitioners work in a wide variety of clinical settings to evaluate, treat, and manage patients of all ages with respiratory illnesses and other cardiopulmonary disorders.
 Graduates are eligible to take credentialing examinations to become a Certified Respiratory Therapist (CRT) and Registered Respiratory Therapist (RRT).
 The program is available at the Firelands campus only, and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-The six specializations share many required courses, but each has distinctive requirements of 24-30 semester hours to allow students to prepare for specific career interests.
+The three specializations share many required courses, but each has distinctive requirements of 24-30 semester hours to allow students to prepare for specific career interests.

 The curriculum provides students with an appropriate academic foundation while preparing them for the dynamic changes and issues that are shaping the health care field.
 This includes courses in human development, computer science, statistics, technical writing and medical ethics.

-For the allied health specialization, some courses are taken during the completion of an associate degree in a health-related field.
 The respiratory care specialization is offered in conjunction with the associate degree program in respiratory care available only on the BGSU Firelands campus.
 The remaining courses usually require two years to complete.
-The other five specializations require four years to complete.
+The specializations in health science and health care administration require four years to complete.